ramzibou0735/aerial-autonomy-stack/README.md

 ---

-## How-to - Part 2: Simulation and Development
+## "How-to" Part 2: Simulation and Development

 ```sh
 # Start a simulation